1aron/aronrepo/packages/aronrepo/README.md

 ```
 In most cases, `dev` and `build` cannot add the `--parallel` flag, which breaks their dependencies.

-From now on all you need to do to open a project is to run in root:
+From now on, you only need to run in the project root after opening the project.

 ```bash
 npm run dev
 ```

-And the commands below are usually automated through CI:
 ```bash
 npm run build
 ```